xansec/picoCTF/ansible/pico-docker/Readme.md

 docker ps
 ```

-## Clients
+### 3. Clients and Utilities

 This role also includes a playbook to generate additional client certificates as
 well as to configure a specific user.
+Also it creates a picoCTF specific cron
+job to manage the lifetime of expired containers.

 The `gen_client` tasks will create the key and a certificate signed by the
 custom CA. It will then fetch the necessary files back to the control machine.